 Find out how to make your own spice paints and arouse your kids senses as they take their paintings to a whole new level.
 Spice paints are easy to make using shop bought or homemade paints as the base.
 A fun sensory play activity and a good way to use up old herbs and spices from your pantry.

-Is a scooter on your toddler's birthday or Christmas present list this year?
-Our buying guide to scooters has some useful tips on what to look for when you're out shopping for your toddler's first scooter, along with some important safety advice.
+Our buying guide to kids scooters has some useful information on what to look for when you're out shopping for your toddler's first scooter, along with some important scooter safety tips for toddlers too.

 A sensory board or busy board is a fun, hands-on activity for babies and toddlers to help them touch, explore and learn about different objects all in one place.
 They have lots of developmental benefits too and are really easy to make at home with things you have to hand.